samlane-ma/budgie-analog-clock/README.md

 ## Add an analog clock to the Budgie Panel

-This applet is a work in progress.
-While it so far has ben running quite well, testing hasn't been extensive, so stability is not guaranteed.
+This applet will add a simple analog clock on the Budgie panel.

 The applet currently allows you to:
 * Change the clock size through the applet settings